- How do I obtain a copy of the Massachusetts General Laws pertaining specifically to the MA LA Board?

 Please see the CLARB website www.clarb.org for the L.A.R.E.
 Administration dates, deadlines and fees.

 Because each section of the test is offered several times each year, the Board of Registration reviews applications on a year round basis.
 Complete and submit the application to the Board before beginning testing.

-Licenses expire annually and must be renewed prior to the expiration of January 31 of each year if not renewed.
+Licenses expire annually and must be renewed prior to the expiration of January 31 of each year.
 Licensees are mailed ONE (1) notification.
-It is the Licensee's responsibility to notify the Board of any change of address, and to renew your license annually before the expiration to avoid a late fee.
+As a licensee, it is your responsibility to notify the Board of any change of address, and to renew your license annually before the expiration to avoid a late fee.

 Yes.
 See the Reciprocity/Examination Form on our Applications and Forms page.

-Should a candidate begin taking the sections of the L.A.R.E. directly through CLARB and would like to obtain a Massachusetts landscape architectural license, he/she must submit a first time candidate application to the Board along with a letter outlining the situation and a copy of the test dates and results.
+Should a candidate begin taking the sections of the L.A.R.E. directly through CLARB and would like to obtain a Massachusetts landscape architectural license, he/she must submit a standard first time candidate application to the Board with all required documents, a letter explaining and outlining the situation and a copy of the test dates and results.
 The Board will review each situation on a case-by-case basis.
-The Board may require the candidate to complete the L.A.R.E. testing in the state in which it was started, and then submit an application for reciprocity for a Massachusetts license.
+The Board may require the candidate to retake certain portions of the exam or complete the licensing process in the state in which it was started, and then submit an application for reciprocity for a Massachusetts license.

 The Council of Landscape Architectural Registration Boards (CLARB)

 Yes.
 For the purpose of certifying plans, specifications, and reports, the seal referred to in M.G.L. c.
 112, § 100 shall be of the size and design authorized by the Board as illustrated below: SAMPLE SEAL

 Depending on the length of expiration, there is an application process, and in some cases approval by the full Board prior to reinstatement.
 Please visit the Applications and Forms section of the Board’s main page for the application and instructions.